Min-Thway-Htut/LeetCode-Problems/README.md

 ### LeetCode 596
 - Simply write this command line " SELECT class FROM Courses GROUP BY class HAVING COUNT(student) >= 5; "

+### LeetCode 620
+- Simply write this command line " SELECT id, movie, description, rating FROM Cinema WHERE description != "boring" AND id % 2 != 0 ORDER BY rating DESC; "

 ### LeetCode 884

 ### LeetCode 1051